HSA Compound Growth Calculator

 • Stagnant Catch-Up: The base limit grows with inflation, but the $1,000 Age 55+ catch-up is fixed by statute and remains flat.

-• Perfect Indexing: Assumes the IRS increases the base limit smoothly by the exact inflation rate every year, rather than stair-stepping by $50 increments.
+• Perfect Indexing: Assumes the IRS increases the base limit smoothly by the exact inflation rate every year, rather than stair-stepping.

-• Permanent Tax Advantage: Assumes the U.S. tax code does not revoke the HSA's triple-tax-advantaged status over the 40-year horizon.
+• Permanent Tax Advantage: Assumes the tax code does not revoke the HSA's triple-tax-advantaged status.

 Market Math

-• Linear Returns: Assumes a flat, constant rate of return, ignoring real-world market volatility and sequence of returns risk.
+• Linear Returns: Assumes a flat rate of return, ignoring real-world market volatility.

-• End-of-Year Contributions: Assumes contributions are made on December 31st, meaning current-year contributions do not experience any intra-year market growth.
+• End-of-Year Contributions: Assumes contributions are made on Dec 31st, meaning current-year funds do not experience intra-year growth.

 Behavioral Strategy